Arrive Addis Ababa, Ethiopia

 After breakfast, head to the outskirts of town to visit the Monastery of Nakuta La’ab.
-Named after King Lalibela’s successor (and nephew) who commissioned it, this medieval monastery and simple church hewn from a shallow cave contains spring-fed holy pools, paintings, crosses and other sacred relics.
+Named after King Lalibela’s successor (and nephew) who commissioned it, this medieval monastery abuts a simple church hewn from a shallow cave.
+See the church’s spring-fed holy water basins and other sacred relics.
 Continue on to explore Lalibela’s southeast cluster of five churches.
 Older and more timeworn than the churches of the northwest, some of the structures predate the reign of King Lalibela by five centuries.
 According to legend, the southeastern church of Bet Abba Libanos was built by just one woman in only one night, along with some heavenly intervention from a group of angels.
 Cap off your excursion with a time-honored coffee ceremony, observing traditional roasting and brewing techniques featuring a customary jebena (clay kettle).

 Simien Mountains | Wild Retreat in the Heavens